 The National Voice of America Museum of Broadcasting will transform the former Bethany Station, a 30,000 sq. ft. building originally designed as the world’s most powerful radio transmission facility, into an educational resource for the region and the nation.
 Using a concept master plan developed by the acclaimed Jack Rouse and Associates, the facility will use state of the art displays and interactive experiences to relate the story of the Voice of America.
 Incorporating other related collections from Media Heritage and the Gray History of Wireless Museum, the new facility will have content of interest to wide demographic segments and age groups.

-The development will be phased over several years as support is generated and construction and program design work is completed.
+The development is being phased over several years as support is generated and construction and program design work is completed.
 Phase One calls for the construction of an event, meeting and exhibit center at the museum designed as a place to host meetings, lectures, and traveling displays.
 The 2,400 sq. ft. multi-purpose room will have a new ADA compliant entrance and modifications will be made to the building allowing barrier-free access to the main exhibit and meeting areas.
 Two modern rest rooms will also be added.

 Funding is being sought for Phase One of the plan and requires an investment of about $1 million.